ibm-cloud-docs/vpc/hub-spoke-configure-hub.md

 {: #hub-prerequisites}

 * Before you enable a VPC as a DNS hub, review [Planning considerations](/docs/vpc?topic=vpc-hub-spoke-planning-considerations) and [Known issues and limitations](/docs/vpc?topic=vpc-hub-spoke-limitations).
-* Ensure that the VPC you choose to enable as a hub has the DNS resolver type set to System (the default).
+* Ensure that the VPC you choose to enable as a hub has the DNS resolver type set to System (the default) or Manual.
 For more information, see [Setting the DNS resolver type](/docs/vpc?topic=vpc-hub-spoke-configure-dns-resolver&interface=ui).

 You can enable a VPC as a DNS hub with the UI, CLI, API, or Terraform.